GalvarinoDev/DeckOps/README.md

 </p>

 <p align="center">
-  Bringing the Golden Age of FPS to your Steam Deck, no terminal required.
+  Bringing the Golden Age of FPS to your Steam Deck, no tinkering required.
 </p>

 ---